eiffel-community/eiffel-intelligence/wiki/test-case-triggered-event-aggregation.md

     }

-Then the second event with id "6d3df0e0-404d-46ee-ab4f-3118457148f5" is taken from wait list and it is aggregated.
+Then the second event with id "6d3df0e0-404d-46ee-ab4f-3118457148f5" is taken from the waitlist and it is aggregated.

 The required content is extracted from the event as specified in the rule: